ElphysAlvarez01/Financial-Perceptions-Among-18-34-Year-Olds/README.md

 **Probability of Job Loss:**

-•	The current outlook as of 2024 Q4, the perception of the probability of Job Loss is at 27, and it has remained elevated, similar to pandemic levels, reflecting continued instability in the labor market.
+•	The current outlook: As of 2024 Q4, the perception of the probability of Job Loss is 27, and it has remained elevated, similar to pandemic levels, reflecting continued instability in the labor market.

 •	While lower than the peak of 37 in 2020, the score highlights lingering concerns about economic security, even as unemployment rates nationally remain low.